 FtsoRegistry contract or directly through one of the

-getCurrentPrice method is used.
-The following examples show how this method is used to retrieve price data.
+The following examples show how to use this method to retrieve price data.

 _ftsoIndex is one of the allowed indices returned by